Optimal portfolios with anticipating information on the stochastic interest rate: Optimization problem

 Combining equations~\eqref{R.SDE} and~\eqref{X.SDE} we get the following system of stochastic differential equations,

-that solved with respect to the filtration $\bF$ gives the evolution of the interest rate process and the portfolio wealth, as seen by a non-informed investor.
+that, under the assumption that $\pi\in\cA(\bF)$, gives the evolution of the interest rate process and the portfolio wealth as seen by an $\bF$-agent.

-In order to analyze the same processes adapted to the enlarged filtration $\bG$ defined in~\eqref{bG.def}, following standard techniques of enlargement of filtrations, we look for the semi-martingale decomposition of the pair $(B^R,B^S)$ with respect to a new bi-dimensional $\bG$-Brownian motion $(W^R,W^S)$, whose coordinates will be shown to share the same correlation $\rho$.
+To analyze the same processes when $\pi\in\cA(\bG)$, with $\bG$ defined as in~\eqref{eq:def.bfg}, we employ standard techniques of enlargement of filtrations by looking for the $\bG$-semimartingale decomposition of the pair $(B^R,B^S)$ by employing Proposition~\ref{prop:semimart.repr.bG} below.